jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 ### Section 1.07 General Rules of Behavior for Franchise Owners
 1. Always put the most competitive team you can on the field each and every week.
 1. Always respond to trade offers within 2 days.
 If you must reject a trade, please do so within two days (and preferably right away).
 The other owner may be looking to trade with somebody else if you decline them, so please don't leave them hanging.
 If you would like time to consider the offer, simply tell the other owner that you want to think it over, but then you are required to get back to them again quickly.
 If you find any trade to be unfair, bring it to the Commissioners before attacking the owners involved in the trade.
-1. Abide by all the rules set by the Commissioners, either in this constitution or in other forms of communication.
+1. Abide by all the rules set by the Commissioners, either in this Constitution or in other forms of communication.
 1. Don’t be a Taco.
 1. You are expected to respond to all emails from the Commissioners.
 That same day or the next day if you need time to think about it, especially votes.
 Even if you have nothing to add, please just let him know that you received his email.
 You don't have to write a novel; just one sentence is fine.
 1. Be respectful to the other owners, especially in trading.
 Do not offer stupid and insulting trades, and do not respond rudely if you don't like a trade that was offered to you.
 If you have an issue, please bring it to the Commissioners.